-Here, we’ve flopped a big hand but our opponent is clearly happy to bet big.
+Here, we’ve flopped a big hand, but our opponent is clearly happy to bet big.
 By doing so, they’re representing a very strong range of hands, but also the one that is currently behind.
-We don’t achieve much by raising here as any observant player will be very careful about someone 3-betting their pot-sized continuation bet.
+We won’t achieve much by raising here, as any observant player will be very careful about someone 3-betting their pot-sized continuation bet.

 If they do happen to be bluffing, we’ll deny them the opportunity to continue their aggression.
 If they have a big hand, we’re more likely to get their chips if we let them do the betting.
 By doing that, we’re under-representing our hand to look more like a decent Queen.
 Depending on the runout, many aggressive players will go for three streets of value in these spots.

-The key to success in poker is staying sharp and observant at all times, thinking about your decisions and making sure you understand the reasons for doing what you’re doing.
-Hopefully, the advice in this article will help you get a better grasp on when you should and shouldn’t slow play your big hands.
+The key to success in poker is staying sharp and observant at all times, thinking about your decisions, and making sure you understand the reasons for doing what you’re doing.
+Hopefully, the advice in this article will help you get a better grasp of when you should and shouldn’t slow play your big hands.